 Yet, the platypus is more than a symbol of bricolage.
 Once considered to be an elaborate hoax, the platypus has existed as a challenge, a critique, and an inspiration for scientists, social scientists, and artists.
 From its discovery to the mapping of its genome, the platypus has been an intellectual object that allows us to think about hybridity and complexity through its anatomy, question the assumptions and production of scientific knowledge and practice through its history, and inspire new ideas on perception, evolution, and technology.
 The platypus is more than an odd creature; it represents the kinds of materials, practices and knowledges that inspire us as anthropologists to examine the roles of science, technology, and computing in the lives and cultures of people.

-Contact Editor-in-chief Jordan Kraemer (firstname.lastname@example.org)
+Contact the Editor, Jordan Kraemer (firstname.lastname@example.org)

 Platypus, the CASTAC Blog, is brought to you by: